 “Ok, you’ve been a loyal customer with us for 5 years and it would be a shame to see you go.
-I’ve had a look at we could do £x for the services you have now.
+I’ve had a look and we could do £x for the services you have now.
 How does that sound?”

 This is likely to be the best offer you’ll get – when I was leaving recently, the offer at this stage was half what I was paying monthly.
-I was determined to cancel properly but I have to admit – I was tempted.
+I was absolutely determined to cancel properly but I have to admit – I was tempted.

 If it sounds good, you probably want to think about taking this.
 If not, saying no will likely result in your cancellation going ahead.
 You may still get lucky with pushing things further, but this is usually an end point in your ability to haggle with Sky or Virgin without at least starting the cancellation process.

-Sky and Virgin Post-Cancellation Retention
+Negotiate with Sky and Virgin Media Post-Cancellation Retention

 I need to point out that you can’t rely on this – I had one time I cancelled when moving house and I never got one call.
 The most recent time I cancelled Sky I was bombarded with calls!